Knowledge Base

 MPO cable has:

-1. 8 fibers/strands and utilizes an MPO-12 design [4 middle strands do not carry signal and are not used];
+1. 8 fibers/strands and utilizes an MPO-12 design [4 middle strands do not carry a signal and are not used];

 2. Female Connector [no guide pins];